This article was updated on July 16, 2018.

 Whether organizations achieve a broader purpose and add value to customers is another crucial non-financial measure of success.
 Not only do one third of CEOs believe they could improve how they measure organizational purpose and value, but nearly 60 percent believe they could communicate the organizational mission more effectively.
 That idea is important for leaders to understand because, according to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workforce, "Today's workforce is more and more guided by a search for meaning or doing important work, rather than by simply earning a paycheck."

 To attract new talent, you may need to shift how the organization communicates its purpose and values to potential candidates by altering job descriptions and recruitment marketing tactics to reflect that message more accurately.
 Recruiters' can also address the organization's higher purpose and the premium the organization places on those who are willing to fulfill those overarching goals in their discussions with candidates.

 A third factor that CEOs view as a measure of organizational success is the impact the organization has on the broader community; however, impact can mean many things.
-It could mean helping people in the community develop job skills (those not working for the company), providing volunteer services in the community or supporting local educational initiatives with grants or internships for students.
+It could mean helping people in the community develop job skills (those not working for the organization), providing volunteer services in the community or supporting local educational initiatives with grants or internships for students.